bitmagnet-io/bitmagnet/bitmagnet.io/setup/configuration.md

 In order of precedence, configuration values will be read from:

 - Environment variables
+- The comma-separated list of config file paths specified in the `EXTRA_CONFIG_FILES` environment variable
 - `config.yml` in the current working directory
 - `config.yml` in the [XDG-compliant](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) config location for the current user (for example on MacOS this is `~/Library/Application Support/bitmagnet/config.yml`)
 - Default values